>>> Mulitple Spoilers, of course <<<

 2:36 - 3:30 The solo voice of Renee Fleming sings as Elrond realises Arwen is fading slowly.

-Track 9: Cirith Ungol (special thanks to franz-conrad)
+__________________________________Track 9: Cirith Ungol (special thanks to franz-conrad)

-0:00 - 0:51 Variations on the Ring theme as Gollum whispers into Frodo's ear that Sam will soon ask for the Ring.
+Two short cues from the scenes on the stairway, and another missing cue to end it off.0:00 - 0:51 Variations on the Ring theme as Gollum whispers into Frodo's ear that Sam will soon ask for the Ring.

 0:51 - 1:19 Variations on the Shire theme as Frodo tells Sam goodbye after the lembas incident, and continues to climb the stairs.